 Kids with cerebral palsy may have unique education needs to accommodate their learning or physical disabilities.
 Learn about public programs that provide a host of educational support services to children with cerebral palsy to put your child on the best possible path to a good education.

 Cerebral palsy is not a disease, but rather, a term that refers to a group of non-progressive conditions arising from an injury to the developing brain.
 CP affects approximately 2 in 1000 live births.
 It is called the most common motor disorder of childhood.
 But these statistics are misleading.
 The cerebral palsy that causes lifelong injury and often leads to medical malpractice lawsuits are much less common, affecting 1 out of approximately 12,000 live births.
 Incidence rates of cerebral palsy have fallen in the last decade.
 Obstetricians are getting smarter.
 But there are still too many tragedies that could have been avoided.

 Children with CP experience movement and posture disturbances including muscle weakness, reduced coordination, epilepsy, disturbances of sensation, cognition, perception, behavior, communication, and secondary musculoskeletal problems.

-Many children with cerebral palsy have a congenital malformation of the brain, meaning that the abnormality existed at birth and was not caused by factors occurring during the birthing process.
-Cerebral palsy may also occur due to brain damage sustained during labor and delivery, often resulting from lack of oxygen to the brain or trauma experienced.
+Causes of Cerebral PalsyMany children with cerebral palsy have a congenital malformation of the brain.
+This means that the abnormality existed at birth and was not caused by factors occurring during the birthing process.
+(This also means there is no viable birth injury claim.)
+Cerebral palsy may also occur due to brain damage sustained during labor and delivery, often resulting from a lack of oxygen to the brain or trauma experienced.

-In a study published in 2010 in the American Journal of Obstetrics and Gynecology, researchers reviewed adverse birth events and possible associations with the development of cerebral palsy.
+In a study published in the American Journal of Obstetrics and Gynecology, researchers reviewed adverse birth events and possible associations with the development of cerebral palsy.
 The researchers identified six labor and delivery process events which could lead to cerebral palsy, these include: